Kenrria/KRogue/README.md

 # Development of a small rogue like game, very small

-The goal of this memory is to keep track on the development of a samll rogue-like game from the very start till the end.
+The goal of this memory is to keep track on the development of a small rogue-like game from the very start till the end.

 ## Index